 - In those rare instances when the outdoor temperature drops to 20 below to 10 below, the humidity indoors must not exceed 20%.

-- Though it rarely occurs, an outdoor temperature of 20 degrees below (or lower) should be paired to a humidity level of 15% or less.
+- Though it rarely occurs, an outdoor temperature of 20 degrees below (or lower) should be paired with a humidity level of 15% or less.

-This requires a lot vigilance on the part of the homeowner.
-If you would like to take this issue off your "to do" list, you can install a control that changes the indoor humidity target based upon the outdoor temperature automatically!
+This requires a lot vigilance on the part of the Cleveland homeowner.
+If you would like to take this issue off your to-do list, you can install a control that changes the indoor humidity target based upon the outdoor temperature automatically!
 Just contact the pros at P.K.
 Wadsworth Heating & Cooling to find out how.